greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 ## <a id="gp_session_id"></a>gp\_session\_id

 A system assigned ID number for a client session.
-Starts counting from 1 when the master instance is first started.
+Starts counting from 1 when the coordinator instance is first started.

 |Value Range|Default|Set Classifications|
 |-----------|-------|-------------------|